RDorville/EP1000/04c_using_markdown.md

 # Markdown

-Markdown is a plain text formatting system aimed at making writing for the internet easier.
+Markdown is a plain text formatting system aimed at making writing for the Internet easier.
 Markdown allows you to write text documents which should be readable without tags interfering with the flow of reading.

 ## Reasons why you should use Markdown